moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 });
 ```

 Most services will be instantiated properly without mocks, but sometimes you may see the error “XX is not a function”, or some service property that is undefined.
-This happens because if it’s not possible to instantiate a service with an empty constructor, it will be provided as an empty object by default.
+This happens because if it's not possible to instantiate a service with an empty constructor, it will be provided as an empty object by default.
 If that happens, you just need to mock the methods and properties that are used in your test.
 Some basic services like `Platform` and `Network` already come with some basic mocks, but they are not exhaustive.

 ## Testing components

 Angular components have a strong graphical part, but that doesn't mean that you can't test their logic and markup rendering using unit tests with Jest.
-You can follow [Angular’s best practices for testing components](https://angular.io/guide/testing-components-scenarios), and we also provide a couple of helpers that make things easier.
+You can follow [Angular's best practices for testing components](https://angular.io/guide/testing-components-scenarios), and we also provide a couple of helpers that make things easier.

-Let’s say you want to test the following component that render a list of user names:
+Let's say you want to test the following component that render a list of user names:

 ```typescript
 @Component({